 Do you clean your grout?
 I never had.
 However, one day as I was scrolling through Pinterest, I saw that other people are, indeed, cleaning their grout, so I thought I’d give it a try.
 We do not have much tile in our house, but I can tell you right now, the grout by our front door is gross.
-Living in Minnesota, you bring in a lot of junk: mud, snow, salt (which they put on the roads to prevent ice), grass, sand… As you well know, I’m all about a homemade version, so here’s what I did to make my own DIY Grout Cleaner.
+Kids bring in a lot of junk on their shoes: mud, snow, grass, sand… As you well know, I’m all about a homemade version, so here’s what I did to make my own DIY Grout Cleaner.

 I am not even kidding you when I say this DIY Grout Cleaner works like magic.
 My grout went from dirty brown to “like new” status with just a little scrubbing.

-Here’s What You’ll Need to Make DIY Grout Cleaner
+What You Need to Make DIY Grout Cleaner

 Remember how well the mixture of hydrogen peroxide and baking soda worked on my porcelain sink?
 This combination not only removes dirt and grime, but also whitens and brightens.